 • Show extreme hardship to your U.S. citizen or Legal Permanent Resident spouse or parent.

-Approval of any waiver application is not automaticand needs to be reviewed by immigration judges.
-It takes familiarity with the immigration process and preparation of a strong, persuasive case to convince U.S. immigration that you deserve a waiver and admission to the country.
+Approval of any waiver application is not automaticand needs to be reviewed by immigration judges in Immigration Court.
+It takes familiarity with the immigration process and preparation of a strong, persuasive family-Based Immigration Law case to convince U.S. immigration that you deserve a waiver and admission to the country.